 Students enrolled in 6 or more credits for fall and spring semester or 3 or more credits for summer term must pay a student services fee in addition to tuition in order to obtain access to various campus resources and services.
-These include but are not limited to: University-sponsored Student Health Benefit Plan, Boynton Health Services, Student Conflict Resolution Center, University Recreation & Wellness Center, University Student Legal Services.
+These include but are not limited to: University-sponsored Student Health Benefit Plan, Boynton Health Services (which includes costs for drug screens not covered by insurance), Student Conflict Resolution Center, University Recreation & Wellness Center, University Student Legal Services.